 Santa Fe CF7 locomotive in Escondido, California

 During the summer, Santa Fe would send a weed spraying train through town.
-I only recall seeing it a couple of times, but I can't for the life of me remember if it was an actual train (locomotive, spray car with a tank full of weed killer, caboose) or a motorcar (aka "speeder," or, as my brothers and I called them, "putt putt cars") pulling a spray rig with tanks on flat work cars.
-But I have a memory of waiting for a weed train to cross Main Street.
+I only recall seeing it a couple of times, but it consisted of a motorcar (aka "speeder," or, as my brothers and I called them, "putt putt cars") pulling a spray rig with tanks on flat work cars.
+I have a memory of waiting for a weed train to cross Main Street.

 The railroad pulled up the wye sometime in the 1970's, and from then on the engines would run around the train at the station siding.
 I got to observe this several times; the train would enter the yard on the middle track and stop with the caboose west of the first switch.
 They would uncouple the caboose there, pull the train clear of the switch, then drop the cars and run the engines up to the east switch.
 They would back the engines down the "north" track (the longer siding of the yard) and couple up the caboose, pull it through the north track and then back it down the middle track to the train.
 They'd couple the caboose to the standing cars, then run the locomotives back to the east switch, back down the north track past the train to the west switch, then back up the middle track to pick up their train, ready to head back out of town with the engines and caboose on the correct ends of the train.

 The depot was torn down in February 1971.
 I went to school on the bus and one morning there was a bulldozer being unloaded from a low boy next to the depot and when I came home from school on the bus that afternoon the bulldozer was resting triumphantly on top of a pile of sticks that used to be the depot.
 They had put a new coat of paint on the building only three months earlier, so it was quite a surprise.

 Santa Fe depot in Fallbrook; photo by William Ahrend, used by permission.